vijikarthi/flink/docs/setup/cli.md

                                           (t for transfer)
      -ytm,--yarntaskManagerMemory <arg>   Memory per TaskManager Container [in MB]
+     -yz,--yarnzookeeperNamespace <arg>   Namespace to create the Zookeeper sub-paths for high availability mode

 Action "info" shows the optimized execution plan of the program (JSON).